MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/install-apps.md

 ### I have a different problem

-For a detailed troubleshooting instructions, and to help your users troubleshoot potential issues, see [Troubleshoot Office installation issues in Office 365 for business](https://support.office.com/article/fbbf663b-1e76-46d2-a417-0aa78ed2fb9a).
+For a detailed troubleshooting instructions, and to help your users troubleshoot potential issues, see [Troubleshoot Office installation issues in Microsoft 365 for business](https://support.office.com/article/fbbf663b-1e76-46d2-a417-0aa78ed2fb9a).

 > [!NOTE]
 > If you're using Office 365 operated by 21Vianet in China, please [contact the 21Vianet support team](/office365/admin/contact-support-for-business-products).